 (*photo credit Jiyang Chen).

-♦ *In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required throughout the performance.

 Bravo seat pricing/color codes: